 APC ferrules offer return losses of -65dB.
 In comparison, a UPC ferrule is typically not more than -55dB.
 This may not sound like a major difference, but remember the decibel scale is not linear.
 To put that into context, a -20dB loss equates to 1% of the light being reflected back, -50dB leads to nominal reflectance of 0.001%, and -60dB (typical of an APC ferrule) equates to just 0.0001% being reflected back.
 This means while a UPC polished connector will be okay for a variety of optical fiber applications, only an APC will cope with the demands of complex and multi-play services.

 The choice is even more important where connector ports in the distribution network might be left unused, as is often the case in FTTx PON network architectures.
 Here, optical splitters are used to connect multiple subscriber Optical Network Units (ONUs) or Optical Network Terminals (ONTs).
 This is not a problem with unmated APC connections where the signal is reflected into the fiber cladding, resulting in a typical reflectance loss of -65dB or less.
 The signal from an unmated UPC connector, however, will be sent straight back toward the light source, resulting in disastrously high loss (more than 14dB), massively impeding the splitter module performance.

 Picking the Right Physical Contact Connector

 When your specification also needs to consider cost and simplicity, not just optical performance, it’s hard to claim that one connector beats the others.
-Therefore whether you choose UPC or APC will depend on your particular need.
-With those applications that call for high precision optical fiber signaling, APC should be the first consideration, but less sensitive digital systems will perform equally well using UPC.
+Therefore whether you choose a UPC or APC fiber connector will depend on your particular need.
+With applications that call for high-precision optical fiber signaling, APC should be the first consideration.
+Less sensitive digital systems will perform equally well using UPC.